nishantcop/CarND-MPC-Project/README.md

 dt  — elapsed duration between timesteps

 These are the two hyperparameters required to be tuned to make this controller work.
-The finall values I selected were `N=10` and `dt=0.1`.
-Honestly these values are per suggestion in Udacity's office hours for the project.
+The final values I selected were `N=10` and `dt=0.1`.
+Honestly, these values are per suggestion in Udacity's office hours for the project.
 However, I tried to fine tune and play around with other values e.g. ```(N:20, dt:0.05), (N:12, dt:0.05), (N:20, dt:0.5), etc```.
-In my observation with lower value of N the vehicle may continue to drive straight and off the track.
+In my observation with lower value of N, the vehicle may continue to drive straight and off the track.
 On contrary, increasing the `N` value causes the vehicle to oscillate and overshot the reference trajectory.

 A final result will look like this: